rewhowe/snapdragon/documentation/planning.md

 ### Performance

+* Make a slooow test script for benchmarking
 * Extract debug log formatting (at least for processor?) so that no extra logic is performed unless debugging is on
   * Particularly: for every function call, arguments are resolved TWICE
   * maybe use optional blocks? `yield if block_given?`